 How can you achieve smooth, clear skin?
 How can you make your skin look better?
 Many people who pursue beauty and natural beauty are concerned about these questions and are constantly seeking effective and safe solutions, so the popularity of IPL therapy is not surprising.
-In the medical and aesthetic fields, IPL (Intense Pulsed Light) laser therapy is one of the most popular non-invasive treatments.
+In the medical and aesthetic fields, IPL Photorejuvenation is one of the most popular non-invasive treatments.

 In this guide, we will comprehensively discuss the principles and functions of IPL therapy, its differences from traditional laser therapy, pre- and post-treatment care for optimal results, and important factors to consider, helping you make an informed choice when considering this treatment.

-IPL is a cosmetic treatment that uses broad-spectrum light to improve skin tone, remove hair, and treat vascular diseases.
-Unlike lasers that emit a single wavelength, IPL can simultaneously emit different wavelengths of light to act on the skin, thereby treating various skin conditions, such as sunspots, freckles, age spots, broken capillaries, rosacea, and unwanted hair.
+Intense Pulsed Light is a cosmetic treatment that uses broad-spectrum light to improve skin tone, remove hair, and treat vascular diseases.
+Unlike lasers that emit a single wavelength, Intense Pulsed Light can simultaneously emit different wavelengths of light to act on the skin, thereby treating various skin conditions, such as sunspots, freckles, age spots, broken capillaries, rosacea, and unwanted hair.

-In more detail, IPL works based on the theory of selective photothermolysis:
+In more detail, IPL Photorejuvenation works based on the theory of selective photothermolysis:

 Targeted Absorption:

-The broad-spectrum light energy emitted by IPL is absorbed by specific tissues in the skin:
+The broad-spectrum light energy emitted by Intense Pulsed Light is absorbed by specific tissues in the skin:

 Energy Conversion: